Do Go On - 373 - The Star Wars Holiday Special

 There you go.

-What a nice tribute for Ralph.
+Oh, that's nice, but a nice tribute for Ralph.

 So he's one of those amphibian.